Madjac33/Unity-Cookbook/Chapter 1: Input System Package/input-system-package.md

 First, create a script to handle player movement.
 We will call it "Movement".
 Then, attach the script to the game object that represents the player.
 Here, I have a simple scene with a cube representing the floor and a cylinder representing the player.

-Prerequisites: Attach a Rigidbody to the player and create a variable to represent the player's movement speed.
+Prerequisites: The tutorial I am following is intended for a 2D project.
+But if you already started a 3D project, there's no need to scrap it.
+Remove the 3D collider from your player object.
+I removed the capsule collider from my player object.
+Then, add a 2D collider and a 2D Rigidbody.
+On the Rigidbody, set gravity scale to 0.
+For all readers, ensure you have a 2D Rigidbody and a float variable to represent the player's movement speed.
 <img src="Scene.png" alt="SampleScene" width="60%"><br>
-In the "Movement" script, make sure you have the proper library linked.</p>
+In the Movement script, make sure you have the proper library linked.</p>

 `using UnityEngine.InputSystem;`
 <p>Then, create an InputAction object.</p>